MCEM

 EM Convergence Inputs

-MCEM monitors both fixed-effect parameter stability and Q-function stability to determine convergence.
+MCEM monitors both fixed-effect parameter stability and Q-function stability.

 Final EB Mode Inputs

-After the EM iterations complete, MCEM computes empirical Bayes (EB) modal estimates of the random effects.
-These estimates are used by downstream accessors and diagnostic functions.
+After the EM iterations complete, MCEM computes empirical Bayes (EB) modal estimates of the random effects used by downstream accessors.

 Bound Inputs